How Google May Rank Some Results based on Categorical Quality

 Other topicality scoring processes can also be used.
 The higher the topicality score, the more likely the resource is to meet the quality condition.

-A score based on ther performance of search results in referencing the resource
+A score based on their performance of search results in referencing the resource

 The category quality ranking feature may determine a score based on an aggregation of selections of search results for the resource for all queries.
 The better a resource does, the more likely it will meet that quality condition.